iOS 15: Release date, new features and every rumor we've heard so far

-iOS 15 is likely on the way: We're expecting to get a first look at Apple's latest iPhone operating system on Monday, as its virtual Worldwide Developers Conference kicks off (here's how to watch WWDC 2021).
-Though we just got a bunch of new features with iOS 14.5 in April, including the ability to unlock your iPhone with Face ID while wearing a mask, stop apps from tracking you for advertising purposes and choose from four Siri voices, we're expecting some big new changes with iOS 15, building on iOS 14's upgrades such as home-screen widgets and new camera tricks.
-We've also got a pretty good idea of when to expect the new OS to be released.
+It's likely that iOS 15 is on the way.
+We expect to get the first glimpse of Apple's next major operating system update next week as the company's virtual Worldwide Developers Conference kicks off (here's how to watch WWDC 2021).
+We already saw a lot of new features with iOS 14.5 in April, including the ability to unlock your iPhone with Face ID while wearing a mask, stop apps from tracking you for advertising purposes and choose from four Siri voices.

-Here's every rumor about iOS 15 we've heard so far and every educated guess we can make, including when it may be available to download, and what new features we may see.
+And we anticipate considerable changes with iOS 15, expanding on iOS 14's upgrades such as home-screen widgets and cool camera tricks.
+We've also got a pretty good sense of when the new OS will be released.
+Keep reading for every rumor about iOS 15 we've heard so far.
+We'll also share our educated guesses, including download dates and new features.

 Read more: WatchOS 7.4: Best new Apple Watch features to try

 Apple typically reveals new versions of iOS at its annual Worldwide Developers Conference in June.
 Last year's virtual WWDC started on June 22, and we got our first look at iOS 14, iPadOS 14 and MacOS Big Sur.
-This year, WWDC 2021 will again be all virtual, and will take place June 7-11.
+This year WWDC 2021 will again be all virtual and will take place next week, June 7-11.

 After the new iOS is announced, it becomes available to developers for testing and, usually later in the summer, as a public beta.